Professors

 Future generations of academics and experts across different fields need to be able to collaborate cross-culturally in a globalised world.
 Academic and business environments are increasingly multinational and multicultural, as is the case of Venice International University, where English as medium of instruction (EMI) is adopted to cater for an international and multilingual student body.
 Intercultural awareness is an essential component of effective cross-cultural communication, along with proficiency in the use of English as a lingua franca (ELF).
 For this reason, intercultural competence has been included in the most recent version of the Common European Framework of Reference (CEFR).

-Thanks to the mixed nationalities and languages present in the student body of the class and the Venetian context, students will be able to experience intercultural communication firsthand.
-By discussing the issues in the module and collaborating for a common goal, students will develop awareness of potential issues in multilingual and cross-cultural dialogue.
-Linguistic diversity within the VIU classroom will also be an asset when discussing multilingualism (Dendrinos, 2018).
-Students will be able to draw on their knowledge of other languages and language-learning experience to build a toolbox of verbal and non-verbal communicative strategies to achieve intelligibility and mutual understanding in ELF, along with practical solutions to avoid and/or overcome any potential difficulties arising from linguistic differences and contrasting cultural viewpoints.
+Students will also explore the concepts of multicultural identities, global English, language ownership, linguistic diversity and plurilingualism.
+Recent approaches to teaching ELF challenge the view that authenticity belongs to native speakers of English, shifting the focus on intelligibility and plurilingual identities as an asset to communication.
+Linguistic diversity within the student body of the class and the broader Venetian context will be an asset.
+Students will be exposed to different varieties of English and plurilingual communication first hand.
+By drawing on their knowledge of other languages and language-learning experience, they will be able to build a toolbox of verbal and non-verbal communicative strategies to achieve intelligibility and mutual understanding in ELF, along with practical solutions to avoid and/or overcome any potential difficulties arising from linguistic differences and contrasting cultural viewpoints.

 Teaching methods

-- A discussion forum will allow students to ask any questions on the course or the course material.
-Students will all contribute to two Padlets:
+- The course Moodle page, with a discussion forum, will allow students to ask any questions on the course and consult the course material.

 Assessment